1947

 of information I uncovered about its amazing origin!

-months after Meem's last contact with the Fryes.
+months after Meem's last contact with the Fryes (July 1947).

-It appears we will never know "who" revised the original Meem project plans and designs to
+It appears we will never know 'who' revised the original Meem project plans and designs to what

-what became the current Apache Fires house.
-Although, this we do know, the contractor was a
+became the current Apache Fires house.
+Although, this we do know, the contractor was a local

-local builder Elmer Purtyman.
-Obvious is the fact that the final (current) home was never
+builder Elmer Purtyman.
+Obvious is the fact that the final (current) home was never completely

 “building a house has caused many-a-divorce” could be at least partly to blame here.
 Of course,

-condensed version of this Frye showplace which many of us have visited at Red Rock State Park
+condensed version of this Frye showplace, which many of us have visited at Red Rock State

 but was presented in an edited and shortened version.
 Because of the amount of time I spent